Passports of Southeastern Pioneers 1770-1823

 ART.
 7 No citizen or inhabitant of the United States shall…

-Because Indian affairs fell under Federal jurisdiction and mainly involved appointed Indian agents, this was, at times, a source of irritation to the Governors This occasionally led the latter to issue passports on their One finds passports issued and other officials.
-Own authority, which further fueled the controversy by the Governor of the Southwest Territory, Indian Chief Alexander McGillivray, Governor John Sevier, General Pickens, various Spanish officeholders, and even sundry prominent civilians, just to name a few.
+Because Indian affairs fell under Federal jurisdiction and mainly involved appointed Indian agents, this was, at times, a source of irritation to the Governors.
+This occasionally led the latter to issue passports on their One finds passports issued and other officials.
+Own authority further fueled the controversy by the Governor of the Southwest Territory, Indian Chief Alexander McGillivray, Governor John Sevier, General Pickens, various Spanish officeholders, and even sundry prominent civilians, to name a few.
 Some traders gave illegal passports in exchange for a fee.

-After the opening of the southwest to settlers, passports were issued to those who came to the Mississippi River area or Spanish-held territory “to view the Country to settle or trade there.
+After the southwest’s opening to settlers, passports were issued to those who came to the Mississippi River area or Spanish-held territory “to view the Country to settle or trade there.
 Many of these passports were issued in Georgia.
 A simple example of this type of record which exists in the Georgia Archives follows:

 Wednesday, March 23, 1803